Washington D.C. Student Loans

 Loans for District of Columbia College Students

 The Office of Post-Secondary Education and Research Assistance (OPERA) serves as the guaranty agency for the District of Columbia as well as a general clearinghouse to state-sanctioned college assistance programs, like the DC College Access Program (DC-CAP).
-A guarantor, such as OPERA, ensures that your Federal Family Education Loan Program loans are repaid to your lender; they “guarantee” them.
+A guarantor, such as OPERA, ensures that your Federal Family Education Loan Program loans are repaid to your lender.
+They “guarantee” that even if you are unable to pay your loans, the lenders will still collect their money sometime in the future.
+The DC-CAP is a non-profit organization that works with the District of Columbia School System to provide financial assistance to students who would otherwise never have the opportunity to attend college.

 When Federal Loans Fall Short

-Once your federal loans like the Stafford Loan are disbursed then you could really see the gap that exists between what you have and what you need.
-College tuition costs have been skyrocketing steadily over the last couple of decades.
-In the meantime all kinds of student savings programs, grants and scholarships and alternative loans through a wide variety of lenders have necessarily been spawned.
+Once you receive your federal loans like the Stafford Loan, then you are able to really see the financial gap that exists between what you have and what you need for college.
+College tuition costs have been rising steadily over the last couple of decades making it more difficult for those from low-income families to attend.
+Luckily, there have been all sorts of student savings programs, grants and scholarships, and alternative loans through a wide variety of lenders that have been spawned.

 You can pretty much take your pick of student loan providers when it comes to alternative student loans, but DC-CAP does offer a direct link to Sallie Mae, one of the biggest names in college financial aid.

 Alternative loans are private, credit-based financial products that typically offer lower interest rates to attract students.
-These are also long-term--between 10 and 20 years.
+These types of loans can be paid back in full between 10 and 20 years.
 When you apply for an alternative loan you must submit to a credit check.
-Have no credit or have bad credit?
-Find a credit-worthy co-borrower.
+If you have no or bad credit, find a credit-worthy co-borrower.

 Find Alternative Funds—You Have Choices

 Remember if you are only using federal loans then you’re missing the boat.
-Through DC-CAP students have immediate access to some very valuable state-funded grant programs, such as the DC-Last Dollar Award and the Tuition Assistance Grant program, both free money grants for District of Columbia college students.
+Through DC-CAP, students have immediate access to some very valuable state-funded grant programs, such as the DC-Last Dollar Award and the Tuition Assistance Grant program.
+These types of awards are aimed at lower income families in the Washington D.C. area.